 Every battery swap costs you three things: money, an afternoon, and a scent bomb dropped right where you least want one.
 Solar fixes all three.
 Because transmitting photos over LTE is the single biggest power draw in a modern camera, solar matters most on cellular units — which is why every pick below either is cellular or powers one.
 We’ve run these through full seasons, including gray Midwest Novembers; here’s what actually stays alive.
 For the broader market, start at our best trail camera rankings or the dedicated cellular roundup.
+And because solar extends your service interval rather than ending it, our best trail camera batteries guide covers what should still be sitting in the tray as backup.

 Solar trail cameras by the numbers